DaddyOh/docker-minimal-python-dev-example/README.md

 ## Cleaning Up Docker
 Because the image is given a name when you run it, it is necessary to do some cleanup when done.
-Then rebuild and rerun the image when you want to rrun it again.
+Then rebuild and rerun the image when you want to run it again.

 ```
 ./cleanup_docker.sh